abdullah-abu-sufyan/OpenAI-embeddings-playground/README.md

 # OpenAI Embeddings Playground
 Hosted instance: https://open-ai-embeddings-playground.vercel.app/

-A simple web application for comparing OpenAI embeddings using various similarity methods.
-It offers a user-friendly interface to input text, select an OpenAI embedding model, choose similarity methods, and visualize comparison results.
+I needed to play around and test OpenAI embeddings for a project, and saw this little gap.
+This is just a simple web app for comparing OpenAI embeddings using various similarity methods.

 ## Features